-They are both correct sentences, but if we want to join them and make them a sentence, we need a relative adverb.:
+They are both correct sentences, but if we want to join them to form a single sentence, we need a relative adverb:

 This is the hospital

 How Do We Spot Them in a Sentence?

-To spot a relative adverb in a sentence, all you need to do is to spot the relative clause.
-When you spot the relative clause, the relative adverb always come directly before the clause.
+To spot a relative adverb in a sentence, all you need to do is to find the relative clause.
+The relative adverb always introduces the relative clause.
+Pay attention to the example:

 I remember the day